This page contains dinosaur facts for kids, students and adults. Read on for a complete guide to dinosaurs and life in the Mesozoic Era …

-Imagine seeing the effects of the Cretaceous–Paleogene extinction event, with darkened skies, plants dying, and the last of the dinosaurs wandering around searching for food.
+Imagine seeing the effects of the Cretaceous–Paleogene extinction event, with darkened skies, plants dying, and the last of the non-avian dinosaurs wandering around searching for food.

-We hoped that you have enjoyed learning about dinosaurs.
-We set out to create a clear, fact-filled guide to dinosaur life that can be used by children and adults alike.
+With this page, we set out to create a clear, fact-filled guide to dinosaur life that can be used by children and adults alike.

 If you’ve enjoyed reading our Dinosaur Facts page, then please share it on social media using the share buttons provided!
 You can also link to this page from your own website.